 Best Pool Skimmers

-Best Value: The Betta SE Solar Pool Skimmer
+Best Overall: The Betta SE Solar Pool Skimmer

-What makes it so great?
-First off, it's dead simple.
+What makes it the best?
+It nails the fundamentals better than anything else I've tested.
 No apps, no startup sequences, no babysitting required, and most importantly – no charging ever.
 You literally take it out of the box, peel off some protective stickers, and throw it in the pool.
 That's it.
 The remote pairs instantly, and it starts cruising like it's been waiting all winter for this exact moment.

 The solar charging is where this thing becomes truly hands-off.
 I threw mine in the pool and it never left the pool.
 Not even to clean the filter.
 No cords, no charging stands, no fishing it out when the battery dies.
 That big solar panel keeps it cruising from dawn to dusk, and even on overcast days, it just keeps going.
 After several weeks of use, I haven't touched my pool net once.

 Performance-wise, it delivers what I would say is about 80-90% of the cleaning power of units costing twice as much.
-It's not the most powerful skimmer on the market, but it gets the job done day after day without any drama.
+For the vast majority of pool owners, that's more than enough.
 The dual sensors and bumpers mean it doesn't just randomly ping-pong around your pool—it navigates around your pool gently turning as it approaches the walls.

 Read my full review on the Betta SE →

-Why is it so good?
-Well, between the app, larger propeller setup, and that big paddle wheel design in front, the Skimmi is just engineered to clean.
-Those 3-inch propellers are significantly larger than what you'll find on most competitors—including the Beatbot, which uses smaller 2.5-inch props.
+Why is it so powerful?
+Between the app, larger propeller setup, and that big paddle wheel design in front, the Skimmi is just engineered to clean.
+Those 3-inch propellers are the largest of any skimmer I've tested—bigger than the Beatbot iSkim Ultra's 2.5-inch props and every other competitor.
 Propeller size matters a lot because it directly affects suction power and how well the skimmer can pull in debris, especially on windy days when leaves, and even the skimmer, can get pushed around.

 The difference is obvious in side-by-side testing.
 The Skimmi's larger propellers provide more consistent suction and better debris collection, particularly when dealing with larger leaves or when wind is pushing surface debris around.
 It just powers through conditions that would leave weaker skimmers spinning in place.